 MENA oil exporters can embrace economic diversification by prudently managing their oil earnings and efficiently reinvesting them in non-oil sectors.
-This requires enhancing accountability, promoting greater transparency and successfully weeding out corruption.
-These governments need to overcome public cynicism and restore public trust and credibility that are keystones on which rests the confidence of people.
+This requires enhancing accountability, promoting greater transparency, and successfully weeding out corruption.
+The governments of these countries need to overcome public cynicism and restore public trust and credibility, which is the keystone for people's confidence.
 The fight against corruption must be the main motivation for reform efforts.
-Past economic reforms and diversification policies have been designed by policy makers who didn't concede that corruption is rampant and should be urgently addressed, and have been implemented by corrupt governors who failed to stick to the law and didn't lawfully exercise their power.
+Past economic reforms and diversification policies were designed by policymakers who didn't concede that corruption is rampant and should be urgently addressed, and have been implemented by corrupt governors who failed to stick to the law and didn't lawfully exercise their power.
 This is one reason why so many reform efforts failed and economic diversification didn't materialize.
-Designing policies which result in acceleration of economic diversification requires a remarkably open and corruption-free environment, which in turn needs a strong collaborative partnership between governments (at both central and local level), civil society and the private sector on anti-corruption issues.
+Designing policies that result in the acceleration of economic diversification requires a remarkably open and corruption-free environment, which, in turn, needs a strong collaborative partnership between governments (at both the central and local levels), civil society, and the private sector on anti-corruption issues.
 This collaboration must be backed by a fair and impartial judicial system for enforcement and effective checks and balances that reduce opportunities for corruption.
-Developing adequate checks and balances necessary to make sure that what is promised is actually delivered may take time, but MENA governments must insist relentlessly on the enforcement of checks and balances against corruption.
-An anti-corruption campaign can only succeed if it is made part of the larger question of democracy but oil-exporting MENA countries continue to suffer from an extreme lack of democracy, and therefore they need to urgently address democratic shortcomings by giving greater say back to citizens, expanding citizen participation especially at the local level, helping maintain an informed citizenry, and modernizing their constitutions.
-Democracy is a panacea not only for corruption but also for the concentration of economic activity in a few sectors.
+Developing the adequate checks and balances necessary to make sure that what is promised is actually delivered may take time, but MENA governments must relentlessly insist on the enforcement of checks and balances against corruption.
+An anti-corruption campaign can only succeed if it is made part of the larger question of democracy, but oil-exporting MENA countries continue to suffer from an extreme lack of democracy and therefore need to urgently address democratic shortcomings by giving citizens a greater say, expanding citizen participation (especially at the local level), helping maintain an informed citizenry, and modernizing their constitutions.

-For the sake of economic diversification, MENA oil exporters must strengthen their democratic institutions that were severely curtailed de facto and de jury, promote democratic rules that were massively violated and manipulated, and introduce appropriate forms of democratic accountability that were ultimately undermined.
-Mature democracies can efficiently manage their oil revenues, diversify their export bases and achieve success in diversifying their economies and export bases, because of their ability to reach consensus on a commitment to implement broad reforms related to economic diversification that is a shared goal of citizens who need to be economically empowered to improve their own wellbeing and that of their families.
+For the sake of economic diversification, MENA oil exporters must strengthen their democratic institutions that were severely curtailed de facto and de jury, promote democratic rules that were massively violated and manipulated, and introduce appropriate forms of the democratic accountability that was ultimately undermined.
+Mature democracies can efficiently manage their oil revenues, and successfully diversify their economies and export bases because of their ability to reach a consensus on a commitment to implement broad reforms related to economic diversification, which is a shared goal of citizens who need to be economically empowered to improve their own wellbeing and that of their families.

-It is imperative that MENA governments improve the business-enabling environment by removing arbitrary controls that encourage bribes, canceling unnecessary regulations wherever possible, reducing bureaucratic red tape to a minimum, combating fraudulent practices, and fighting against cronyism, nepotism, clientelism and patronage that reached their peaks in the Arab world.
-It is also necessary to enhance capacity building, encourage innovation and ease access to credit for the private sector, as this is a powerful toolkit for these governments to speed up the process of economic diversification and gradually shift emphasis away from excessive reliance on crude oil revenue as both a source of foreign exchange and government revenue toward the development of non-oil sectors that are alternative sources for generating income outside the oil sector.
+It is imperative that MENA governments improve the business-enabling environment by removing arbitrary controls that encourage bribes, cancelling unnecessary regulations wherever possible, reducing bureaucratic red tape to a minimum, combating fraudulent practices, and fighting against cronyism, nepotism, clientelism, and patronage that reached their peaks in the Arab world.
+It is also necessary to enhance capacity building, encourage innovation, and ease access to credit for the private sector, as this is a powerful toolkit for these governments to speed up the process of economic diversification and gradually shift emphasis away from excessive reliance on crude oil revenue as both a source of foreign exchange and government revenue toward the development of non-oil sectors that are alternative sources for generating income outside the oil sector.